vennisabarfi/Java-Projects/README.md

 **In Construction...**
 Here are some examples of projects you'll find in this repository:

-1. **Credit Score Checker (GUI)**: A simple introductory project where I use dialog and message boxes to interact a user and evaluate their credit score.
+1. **Credit Score Checker (GUI)**: A simple introductory project where I use dialog and message boxes to interact with a user and evaluate their credit score.

 ## Contributions